Shivamshawez/Shivamshawez/README.md

 - 👋 Hi, I’m @Shivamshawez
-- 👀 I’m interested in ...python
+- 👀 I’m interested in ...Web development
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...Web development
-- 💞️ I’m looking to collaborate on ...google
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---